qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

 # III.
 THE USE OF MODIFIERS

    A modifier is a word, phrase or clause which functions as an adjective or an adverb to describe a word or make its meaning more specific.
 A modifier is an adjective if it modifies a noun or a pronoun and is an adverb if it modifies a verb.
-In our case almost always the core names we modify are nouns.
+In our case almost always the core names we modify are nouns.<br/>

 Example:   In the common name “red king crab” the core name is ‘crab’ The first modifier is ‘king’ and the second modifier is ‘red’.

 ## Other points:
-1. Global is used in the “country” field when we refer to a language used in large areas i.e.  Indo-Pacific, Western Central
+1. Global is used in the “country” field when we refer to a language used in large areas
+   i.e.  Indo-Pacific, Western Central

 2. There should only be one name ranked 1 and ranked 2 in a country.
 One per species, language and country.
 Other